-Accreditation UK is the quality assurance scheme for the English language teaching industry in the UK and is managed by the British Council with English UK.
-It has been running since 1957.
+All English UK members are accredited by Accreditation UK, the quality assurance scheme for the English language teaching industry in the UK.

-English UK members must be accredited under this scheme.
-For students and study abroad agents, this means that you can choose any of our centres with confidence: quality is assured.
+All English UK members are accredited, so students and study abroad agents can choose any of our member centres with confidence.
+Accredited centres use this logo:

-Each centre has an initial inspection, a full re-inspection every four years, a spot check in the first year and additional checks at random.
+Each centre has an initial inspection to gain accreditation, then a full re-inspection every four years, a spot check in the first year and additional checks at random.

 Inspectors will observe classes, visit accommodation, look at the premises, the resources and the records, interview staff from every area and talk to teachers and students.
 They will be looking for clear English or translations to be used in information about the centre and its courses.
 This information must accurately reflect what is provided.

 Accommodation should be regularly inspected by the centre every 2 years and be comfortable, clean and in good repair, with adequate space, heat and light.
 Baths or showers must be available every day, bedding and towels changed weekly and students must have access to laundry facilities.

 In homestays, the student must be treated as a member of the household.
 Private homes will have a host who lives on-site, and English will be spoken.